mattmcf/HashMap/README.md

 ARGUMENTS:

-- size: must be an integer >= 1
+- size: must be an integer greater than zero

 RETURN VALUE:

 - Returns pointer to new HashMap if successful
-- Returns NULL on failure
+- Returns NULL if map could not be created

 ### Set